top of page

 HEAT STROKE

-Throbbing headache No sweating Red, hot dry skin Nausea, vomiting Rapid, strong pulse May lose consciousness
+Throbbing headache No sweating Red, hot, dry skin Nausea, vomiting Rapid, strong pulse May lose consciousness

 HYPOTHERMIA